cja5553/socio-cultural-behavioral-traits-and-covid19/readme.txt

 src for codes
 volume for datasets

-This publication is forthcoming in the Journal of Humanities and Applied Social Sciences.
+Published in the Journal of Humanities and Applied Social Sciences.